-Douglas LDMG is supported by a series of confidential hazard specific sub-plans, standard operating procedures, reports, studies and supporting documents including:
+Douglas LDMG is supported by a series of confidential hazard specific sub-plans, standard operating procedures, reports, studies and supporting documents.
+For internal council staff - please click on the sub-plans name to access the plan.
+These documents include:

-- Environmental Health Sub-plan (912379) This Plan sets out the responsibilities of the Environmental Health Officer in the event of a disaster and the support given by Queensland Health. (reviewed 2021). - Port Douglas Storm Tide Cyclone Shelter (450033) establishes the roles and responsibilities for the opening up, staffing, registering and in general caring for evacuees. (reviewed 2021). - Severe Weather Preparedness Levels for Infrastructure Department (993613) protection and restoration of infrastructure before, during and after an event is paramount and this plan identifies key resources and assistance that can be deployed. (reviewed 2021). - Financial Management Plan (432590) internal financial arrangements in support of disaster events, and the subsequent financial reimbursement of eligible costs expended. (reviewed 2021). - Resupply (417290) to outline the processes and procedures used by the Douglas Local Disaster Management Group (LDMG) when planning and conducting resupply operations. (reviewed 2020). - Recovery (434519) Effective recovery requires a range of services operating in a coordinated and streamlined way.
+- Environmental Health Sub Plan 912379 This Plan sets out the responsibilities of the Environmental Health Officer in the event of a disaster and the support given by Queensland Health. (reviewed February 2022). - Port Douglas Storm Tide Cyclone Shelter Sub Plan 1063986 establishes the roles and responsibilities for the opening up, staffing, registering and in general caring for evacuees. (reviewed August 2022). - Severe Weather Preparedness Levels 993613 protection and restoration of infrastructure before, during and after an event is paramount and this plan identifies key resources and assistance that can be deployed. (reviewed 2021). - Financial Management Plan 432590 internal financial arrangements in support of disaster events, and the subsequent financial reimbursement of eligible costs expended. (reviewed 2021). - Public information and Warnings Sub Plan 431971 provides the guidelines for the public awareness and education programs undertaken by members of the LDMG-DR and also the procedure for issuing warnings or advice pre, during or post event (reviewed August 2022). - Resupply (417290) to outline the processes and procedures used by the Douglas Local Disaster Management Group (LDMG) when planning and conducting resupply operations. (reviewed 2020). - Recovery (434519) Effective recovery requires a range of services operating in a coordinated and streamlined way.
 The integration of government agencies and government owned corporations, NGOs, industry groups, the private sector and whole-of-community is the foundation of recovery. (reviewed 2020). - Activation (417023) Local Disaster Management Group and Local Coordination Centre.
-The sub-plan details the process for the activation of the LDMG and the LDCC including standard operating procedures. - Evacuation (416459) this plan sets out the process for evacuation, who makes the decision, how it is activated, who gives direction to evacuate, evacuation routes and buildings for use. - Public Information and Warnings (431971) provides the guidelines for the public awareness and education programs undertaken by members of the LDMG-DR and also the procedure for issuing warnings or advice pre, during or post event. - Community Support (434715) includes the Community Support Sub Plan and provides procedures and processes to be used during both the response and recovery phase of an event. - Impact Assessment (434255) this plan provides the LDMG-DR with the tools to carry out an initial and then a more detailed impact assessment on the effect of the disaster on infrastructure, private property and the people in the community. - Transport (432636)- transport plays a key role in a disaster in not only ensuring access to the area for response teams but also to evacuate people if required. - Logistics (432636) resource management, particularly of material resources, is an area that can cause extreme problems in response to a major event.
+The sub-plan details the process for the activation of the LDMG and the LDCC including standard operating procedures. - Evacuation (416459) this plan sets out the process for evacuation, who makes the decision, how it is activated, who gives direction to evacuate, evacuation routes and buildings for use. - Community Support (434715) includes the Community Support Sub Plan and provides procedures and processes to be used during both the response and recovery phase of an event. - Impact Assessment (434255) this plan provides the LDMG-DR with the tools to carry out an initial and then a more detailed impact assessment on the effect of the disaster on infrastructure, private property and the people in the community. - Transport (432636)- transport plays a key role in a disaster in not only ensuring access to the area for response teams but also to evacuate people if required. - Logistics (432636)- resource management, particularly of material resources, is an area that can cause extreme problems in response to a major event.
 This plan addresses the issues and provides process to be followed during a major event.